-The Miller Ferry will begin running again on Sunday, April 27, 2020.
+The Miller Ferry is on their full summer schedule.
 If you do visit Put-in-Bay, please remember the motto “Our Home to Your Home”.
 Follow all government and CDC guidelines in regard to 6-foot social distancing, washing your hands often, avoiding shared surfaces as much as possible, etc. Be safe!

 The Miller Boat Line Ferry Service

 When traveling across Lake Erie to destinations such as Put-in-Bay, Middle Bass Island, or the other Lake Erie Islands, the Miller Ferry provides great service to its guests with exceptional views.
 Conveniently located in Port Clinton, Ohio, The Miller Ferry is a short boat trip to the islands and has the lowest fares.

 The Miller Boat Line will transport guests aboard the ferry via car, bike, or walk-ons and departs from the northern point of Catawba Island.
 The Miller Ferry makes frequent trips from Catawba Island (

 The address for the Miller Ferry Boat Line is 5174 E Water St Port Clinton, OH 43452.
 The ferry is within a half-hour drive from Sandusky, Ohio and an hour drive from Cleveland, Ohio.
 The ferry makes frequent trips daily.
 To view the full schedule, click here.
 Whether you’re visiting the islands for a day trip getaway or spending a few nights, the relaxing Miller Ferry is the best way to travel.